 Anyway, other than Benidorm, the Alicante region is actually quite a nice place to visit.
 Villa Jojosa for example is also worth another afternoon of your time.
 When it comes to Alicante itself, some love it and some think that there’s not much to do.
 It’s a rather new city but there’s some great shopping and walking on the boulevard.

 The main highlight of your visit to this region should definitely be the beaches.
 And more specifically, the nude beaches.
 Which are plenty.
 Since there’s no law in Spain against public nudity, technically you’re allowed to be naked at all beaches.
 Until someone complains.
 But we would recommend you to only get naked at the nude beaches.
 At least at the unofficial ones.
-During our stay at Lavinia we visited Platja Barranc d’Aigües ( a pebble beach ), Cala de Cantelars (huge flat rocks, great during day time but we hear about indecent behaviour after 6pm) and Los Saladares.
-This last one is a huge sandy beach with lots of visitors, but has an airplane flying over every 5 minutes or so.
+During our stay at Lavinia, we visited Platja Barranc d’Aigües ( a pebble beach ), Cala de Cantelars (huge flat rocks, great during the day time but we hear about indecent behavior after 6 pm), and Los Saladares.
+This last one is a huge sandy beach with lots of visitors but has an airplane flying over every 5 minutes or so.

 Staff of Lavinia Naturist Resort